-The main street in the town is Calle Correo where the park is located, as well as several shops and the tourist office which is open daily except Sunday and can advise on accommodation, as well as activities well-suited to the area, such as bicycle rental, horse riding, boat trips, Land rover tours and windsurfing.
+The main street in the town is Calle Correo, where the park is located, as well as several shops and the tourist office which is open daily except on Sundays and can advise on accommodation, as well as activities well-suited to the area, such as bike rental, horse riding, boat trips, Land Rover tours and windsurfing.

-There are several places to stay in San José, including a campsite, around 300 metres from the beach, a youth hostel, run by the local municipality and, for those seeking more of a hideaway, the Refugio Mediterráneo de Gata on Cala Higuera comprising eight cosy, rustic rooms, some with an adjacent kitchen.
-There are also several more conventional hotels, including the top of the range Hotel San José in Barriada de San José with just eight rooms and stunning views of the town.
-The restaurant here is reckoned to be the best in town, although the seafood restaurants lining the harbour are also excellent and comparatively inexpensive.
+There are several places to stay in San José, including a campsite just 400m from the beach, a youth hostel run by the local municipality and, for those seeking more of a hideaway, the Refugio Mediterráneo de Gata on Cala Higuera which comprises eight cosy, rustic rooms, some with adjacent kitchens.
+There are also several more conventional hotels, including the top of the range Hotel San José in Barriada de San José, which has just eight rooms and stunning views of the town.

-A popular walk from here is to the charming hamlet of Los Esculios, which is reached along a track northeast of San José.
+A popular coastal walk from here is to the charming hamlet of Los Esculios, which is reached along a track heading northeast from San José.